spraakbanken/sparv-sbx-metadata/docs/analysis-metadata.md

 generated for *all* installed plugins, not just your plugin.

-Next, add the relevant generated metadata files to [Språkbanken Text's metadata repository](https://github.com/spraakbanken/metadata/tree/main/yaml/analysis) in the `yaml/analysis` directory.
+Next, add the relevant generated metadata files to [Språkbanken Text's metadata repository](https://github.com/spraakbanken/metadata/tree/main/yaml) in the `yaml/analysis` or `yaml/utility` directory.
 This step must be done manually but can be easily accomplished directly in the GitHub web interface.
 Use the "Add file" button (ensure you are in the correct directory).

 Once the SBX metadata files are added to the repository, your analyses should appear on the analyses page within a few